up42/docs/source/FAQ/pricing.rst

 ------------

 VAT is the `Value Added Tax <https://en.wikipedia.org/wiki/Value-added_tax>`__.
 UP42 GmbH is a company operating in the `European Union <https://en.wikipedia.org/wiki/European_Union>`__ (EU) therefore is obliged to charge VAT for every monetary transaction taking place in our platform: selling credits to customers.
+The application of VAT is dependent on the legal status of a customer: **company** or **private** person.

 My company operates inside the EU: do I have to pay VAT?